rmendal/kube-ns-suspender/README.md

 ### Internals

-This controller can be splitted into 2 parts:
+This controller can be split into 2 parts:

 * The watcher
 * The suspender